ibm-cloud-docs/account/add_webhooks.md

 When you are ready with the process and have the URL for your Scripted REST API, you can start to use it on the **{{site.data.keyword.Bluemix_notm}} Notification distribution list** page and create webhooks.

-To get to know the complete ServiceNow webhook integration process, follow the instructions on the [How to Integrate Webhooks Into ServiceNow](https://community.servicenow.com/community?id=community_blog&sys_id=886d2a29dbd0dbc01dcaf3231f9619b0){: external} blog post.
+To get to know the complete ServiceNow webhook integration process, follow the instructions in the [How to Integrate Webhooks Into ServiceNow](https://www.servicenow.com/community/in-other-news/how-to-integrate-webhooks-into-servicenow/ba-p/2271745){: external} blog post.
 This blog walks you through the steps in detail.